 I was able to secure an appointment the next day, where I met with Dr. Buchsbaum.
 Off the bat, he was extremely friendly and personable and made me feel very comfortable.
 He did a series of tests using 3 different machines (2 in regular office light and 1 in a darkened area), and then I headed to the exam room where he did some generic testing of my vision with letters on the screen.

-After this, Dr B. dilated my eyes so he could take a closer look.
-While waiting for the drops to take affect, I walked into the financing room with Thai, who explained the pricing for me for both SMILE and LASIK.
+After this, Dr. B. dilated my eyes so he could take a closer look.
+While waiting for the drops to take effect, I walked into the financing room with Thai, who explained the pricing for me for both SMILE and LASIK.
 This is what I was quoted:

 LASIK (both eyes): $4,000; Single eye: $2000

 At this point, I considered only doing my right eye, as it had a worse prescription.
 Correcting just this eye would improve my overall vision and reduce the strain on my left, and if I wanted to I can always do the left eye in the future for the same quoted price.
 I decided to make an appointment for the SMILE procedure the following week for my right eye.
 There was no pre-payment and he told me I could call to cancel anytime before or change to LASIK if I had a change of heart.
 He gave me a small bottle of Bausch + Lomb Muro 128, which is to be used twice a day for 2 days prior to the procedure (typically used to reduce corneal swelling).
 Note: I was told during this initial consult that many people opt to do same-day consultations and procedures.
 In this case, I'm not sure where the drops come into play or how the order of events is different.

 After the half-hour chat with Thai (who is great by the way and very personable), I headed back to the exam room with Dr. B, who thoroughly answered the rest of my questions and concerns.
 He made me feel so comfortable and excited for my procedure the following Tuesday.